 The scene where Regan projectile vomits at Father Karras only required one take.
-The vomit was intended to hit him on the chest.
-Instead, the plastic tubing that sprayed the vomit accidentally misfired, hitting him in the face.
-The look of shock and disgust while wiping away the vomit is genuine.
-Actor Jason Miller, (Father Karras), admitted in an interview that he was very angered by this mistake.
+The vomit was intended to hit Jason Miller in the chest, but the plastic tubing misfired, hitting him in the face.
+His reaction of shock and disgust while wiping away the vomit is genuine, and Miller admitted in an interview that he was very angered by this mistake.

 Actress Mercedes McCambridge, who provided the voice of the demon, insisted on swallowing raw eggs and chain smoking to alter her vocalizations.
 Furthermore, the actress who had problems with alcohol abuse in the past, wanted to drink whiskey as she knew alcohol would distort her voice even more, and create the crazed state of mind of the character.
 As she was giving up sobriety, she insisted that her priest be present to counsel her during the recording process.
 At William Friedkin's direction, McCambridge was also bound to a chair with pieces of a torn sheet at her neck, arms, wrists, legs and feet to get a more realistic sound of the demon struggling against its restraints.
 McCambridge later recalled the experience as one of horrific rage, while Friedkin admitted that her performance--as well as the extremes which the actress put herself through to gain authenticity--terrifies the director to this day.